luloxi/evolution-DAO/README.md

 ## ⛳️ Checkpoint 3: Adding minimum votes to determine a winner 🧑‍🤝‍🧑

-First, you should edit the `struct Proposal` and add a `uint256` parameter for minimumVotes.
+First, open `Khazum.sol` located in `packages/hardhat/contracts` and edit the `struct Proposal` to add a `uint256` parameter for minimumVotes.

-> (Is there a better way of storing those uint for gas optimization? 🤔)
+> Side quest: (Is there a better way of storing those uint for gas optimization? 🤔)

 Now search for this parts of the code and follow the checkpoint 3 instructions there: